wrgeorge1983/tomclient/README.md

 Authenticate with OAuth, API keys, or no auth, then execute commands on network devices or export inventory.

+Works on Linux, macOS, and Windows.
+On Windows, place `tomclient.exe` somewhere on your `PATH` (or add its folder to `PATH`).

 ## Installation

+- Download a release binary for Linux, macOS, or Windows and place it on your `PATH`.
+  - Windows: use `tomclient.exe` and add its folder to `PATH`.
+- Or build from source:

 ```bash
 go build